Berliner SV 1892 Rugby

-The Berliner SV 92 Rugby is a German rugby union club from Berlin, currently playing in the 2.
-Rugby Bundesliga Ost.
-It is part of a larger club, the Berliner SV 92, which also offers other sports like association football, baseball and basketball.
+The Berliner SV 92 Rugby is a German rugby union club from Berlin, currently competing in the 1st Bundesliga (highest tier of German rugby).
+Known as “the international rugby club of Berlin” due to the diversity of nationalities in its 1st and 2nd men’s teams, it is part of a larger club, the Berliner SV 92, which also offers other sports like association football, baseball and basketball.